-- If the matter doesn't settle, WorkCover undertakes to make all reasonable efforts to determine the injury during the 60 days following the conference.
+- If the matter doesn't settle during pre-proceedings we undertake to make all reasonable efforts to determine the injury during the 60 days following the compulsory conference.

-On receipt of a NOC claiming additional injuries we will review existing medical reports and records on file to determine if any of the unassessed injuries' omission from the notice of assessment was an oversight or if those medical reports and records demonstrate sufficient evidence of an "injury" for the purposes of s32 of the WCRA.
+On receipt of a NOC claiming additional injuries we will review existing medical reports and records on file to determine if any of the unassessed injuries' omission from the Notice of Assessment was an oversight or if those medical reports and records demonstrate sufficient evidence of an "injury" for the purposes of section 32 of the Act.
 If there is unequivocal evidence of the injury and its link to the event, we will make a determination and accept the injury.

-If there is insufficient evidence to support the acceptability of the unassessed injury we will issue a compliance response that details:
+If at the time of receiving the NOC there is insufficient evidence to support the acceptance of the unassessed injury we will issue a compliance response that details:

 - If no evidence is supplied within 30 days (or any agreed exemption) of the date of the compliance response, the unassessed injury will be rejected and the claimant will be provided with Reasons for the Decision.

-If we have received little to no evidence within the 30 days however the claimant has submitted a clear response as to what undertakings they will be conducting and a solid timeframe for when this will be occurring, WorkCover may be prepared to schedule the compulsory conference.
+If we have received little to no evidence within the 30 days however the claimant has submitted a clear response as to what undertakings they will be conducting and a reasonable timeframe for when this will be occurring, we may be prepared to schedule the compulsory conference.

 However, should we still not have the evidence we require to make a decision after the claimant's response timeframe has expired, we will continue onto compulsory conference but on the basis that all injuries (assessed and unassessed) will be included in the settlement and in the discharge.

 These unsubstantiated unassessed injuries will not be taken into consideration for quantum and offer purposes.
-In the event the matter does not resolve at compulsory conference we would make every effort to determine the additional injuries within 60 days.
+In the event the matter does not resolve at compulsory conference we would make every effort to issue a formal decision regarding the additional injuries within 60 days.